 Although the vast majority of our staff are not on-site, the handful that do come in follow our strict health and safety protocols which include having their temperature tested.
 They wear a mask, and regularly use hand sanitiser and wash hands.
 They also respect and observe appropriate social distancing protocols while working.

-What will precautions be in place when the Spier Hotel and Conference Centre reopens?
+What precautions are in place at the Spier Hotel and Conference Centre?

 At our hotel

-- All staff will wear masks (as well as gloves when cleaning rooms, public areas and restrooms); they also will be required to regularly sanitise their hands and wash their masks and uniforms; they are always required to maintain a distance of at least 1.5m between themselves and guests or colleagues
+- All staff wear masks (as well as gloves when cleaning rooms, public areas and restrooms); they are required to regularly sanitise their hands and wash their masks and uniforms; they are always required to maintain a distance of at least 1.5m between themselves and guests or colleagues

-- All surface areas in public areas will be cleaned continuously
+- All surface areas in public areas are continuously cleaned

-- Upon arrival, guests will be required to disinfect themselves at a sanitising station.
-Sanitising stations for staff and guests will also be in place throughout the farm
+- Upon arrival, guests are required to disinfect themselves at a sanitising station.
+Sanitising stations for staff and guests are available throughout the farm

-- The availability of Snapscan will facilitate contactless credit card transactions and tap-card facilities are available.
-At check-out, keys must be returned by guests in a drop box (the cards will be cleaned thoroughly between uses)
+- Snapscan facilitates contactless credit card transactions and tap-card facilities are available.
+At check-out, keys are returned by guests in a drop box (the cards will be cleaned thoroughly between uses)

-- Although in-room dining will be available, it’ll be a little different: the food will be placed on a tray outside the room and guests will be notified that it can be retrieved; the guests will be requested to put the tray outside their door upon finishing their meal
+- Although in-room dining is available, it looks a little different: guests are notified when the food is placed on a tray outside the door; guests are requested to put the tray outside their door upon finishing their meal

-- Amenities (such as soaps and shampoo) will be prepackaged in small quantities and disposed of following the guest’s departure
+- Amenities (such as soaps and shampoo) has been prepackaged in small quantities and disposed of following the guest’s departure

-- A number of room elements won’t be present: these include scatter cushions, bed throws, slippers, gowns, pencils and notepads; there won’t be a minibar but drinks can be ordered off our In-Room Dining menu
+- A number of room elements are not present: these include scatter cushions, bed throws, slippers, gowns, pencils and notepads; there won’t be a minibar but drinks can be ordered off our In-Room Dining menu